 ·We give thanks to God through our hymns and our prayers, this is genuine and not simply saying the words.

 ·We learn to be thankful for the skills of others and the ways in which they enrich our lives.

 ·We say thank you to each other and know that saying thank you is important and polite.

 We will be linking Thankfulness to the story of ‘The man who came back’.
 (Luke 17)

-The Christian Value we are particularly focusing on this term is Endurance.
+The Christian Values we are particularly focusing on in this term is Endurance and Justice.

 For the LORD is good and his love endures forever; his faithfulness continues through all generations (Psalm 100:5)